-2.1 This Code aims to:

-- encourage you to feel confident in raising serious concerns and to question and act upon concerns about practice; - provide avenues for you to raise concerns and receive feedback on any action taken;

-- ensure that you receive a response to your concerns and that you are aware of how to pursue them if you are not satisfied; - reassure you that you will be protected from possible reprisals or victimisation if you have a reasonable belief that you have made any disclosure you have made to be in the public interest. - 2.2 There is a Grievance procedure in place for you to raise a concern relating to your own employment.
+- 2.1 This Code aims to: - encourage you to feel confident in raising serious concerns and to question and act upon concerns about practice; - provide avenues for you to raise concerns and receive feedback on any action taken; - ensure that you receive a response to your concerns and that you are aware of how to pursue them if you are not satisfied; - reassure you that you will be protected from possible reprisals or victimisation if you have a reasonable belief that you have made any disclosure you have made to be in the public interest; - assist with deterrent and detection of wrongdoings - 2.2 There is a Grievance procedure in place for you to raise a concern relating to your own employment.
 This Confidential Reporting Code is intended to cover major concerns reasonably believed to be in the public interest that fall outside the scope of other procedures.
-These include: - conduct which is an offence or a breach of the law; - disclosures related to miscarriages of justice; - health and safety risks, including actions likely to cause physical danger to any person or to give rise to a risk of significant damage to property; - damage to the environment; - the unauthorised use of public funds; - possible fraud, corruption and bribery; - sexual or physical abuse; - other unethical conduct. - failure to take reasonable steps to report and rectify any situation which is likely to give rise to a significant, avoidable cost or loss of income to the school or would otherwise seriously prejudice the school; - abuse of power or the use of school powers and authority for any unauthorised or ulterior purpose.
+These include: - Criminal offences, for example, fraud, theft, physical or sexual abuse. - Failure to comply with an obligation set out in law. - Miscarriages of justice.